diz462/creative-sparks/projects/bone-pore-segmentation.md

 #### Laplacian Operator

-After further reading, del2 is a discrete Laplacian operator that uses approximations to improve performance.
-I was curious how it compared to conv2 which actually performs convolution using a kernel and how changing that kernel from 4 to 8 adjacent neighbors affects the sharpened image.
+After digging a bit deeper, `del2` aproximates the Laplacian to improve performance.
+I was curious how it compared to `conv2` which actually convolves the Laplacian kernel and how changing that kernel from 4 to 8 adjacent neighbors affects the sharpened image.

 ~~~matlab
 discrete_lap = zeros(M,N,length(sigma));